CodingAvenue/codestop-course-php-oop/content/Properties/Properties.facts.md

 ### Facts for Properties lesson:

 A property is a variable that is defined inside of a class.
+These variables are typically used to represent attributes of an object and/or its state.

 To declare a property, use a visibility keyword like `public` followed by the property name.